-(2) The Company did not grant any stock awards to any of the NEOs during fiscal years 2017 or 2018.

-(3) The Company did not grant any option awards to any of the NEOs during fiscal years 2017 or 2018.

-- (4) The Company did not utilize any non-equity incentive plans in order to pay compensation to its NEOs in fiscal year 2018.
+- (1) Years 2018 and 2019 were each 52 weeks. - (2) The Company did not grant any stock awards to any of the NEOs during fiscal years 2018 or 2019. - (3) The Company did not grant any option awards to any of the NEOs during fiscal years 2018 or 2019. - (4) The Company did not utilize any non-equity incentive plans in order to pay compensation to its NEOs in fiscal year 2019.
 While it is the Company's policy to provide each of the NEOs with an opportunity to earn cash bonuses that are correlated with the Company's financial performance, the payment of the bonuses are ultimately subject to the discretion of the Compensation Committee.
 See "Compensation Discussion and Analysis Total Compensation for Executive Officers Discretionary Cash Bonuses." - (5) This column includes the aggregate positive change in actuarial present value of each NEO's accumulated benefit under all defined benefit and supplemental pension plans.
 In accordance with SEC rules, to the extent the aggregate change in present value of all defined benefit and supplemental pension plans for a particular fiscal year would have been a negative amount, the amount has instead been reported as \$0 and the aggregate compensation for the NEO in the "Total" column has not been adjusted to reflect the negative amount.
 In addition, to the extent that the change in present value of any particular defined benefit or supplemental pension plan for a particular year was a negative amount, the negative amount has not been used to offset the positive change in present value associated with the other applicable defined benefit or supplemental pension plans.
-The aggregate negative change in the present value of the non-qualified deferred compensation plan and pension and retirement benefits for the NEOs in fiscal years 2018 and 2017 was as follows: (i) for fiscal year 2018, Allan L. Bridgford (\$72,490), Hugh Wm.
-Bridgford (\$67,608), William L. Bridgford (\$43,452), John V. Simmons (\$39,477), and Raymond F. Lancy (\$27,447), and (ii) for fiscal year 2017, Allan L. Bridgford (\$101,445), Hugh Wm.
-Bridgford (\$81,950), William L. Bridgford (\$22,032), John V. Simmons (\$19,940), and Raymond F. Lancy (\$13,911). - (6) Consists of matching contributions to the Bridgford Foods Retirement Savings 401(k) plan made by the Company on behalf of each of the NEOs, except Allan L. Bridgford, and an \$8,000 payment to offset the negative impacts arising from the cancellation of supplemental executive health benefits.
-In addition, the amount for Mr. Simmons includes premiums in the amount of \$24,376 for life and disability insurance policies issued for the benefit of Mr. Simmons and his designees. - (7) Hugh W. Bridgford passed away on January 12, 2018.
+The aggregate change in the present value of the non-qualified deferred compensation plan and pension and retirement benefits for the NEOs in fiscal years 2019 and 2018 was as follows: (i) for fiscal year 2019, Allan L. Bridgford, Sr. (\$36,278), William L. Bridgford (\$148,846), John V. Simmons (\$127,392), and Raymond F. Lancy (\$101,666), and (ii) for fiscal year 2018, Allan L. Bridgford, Sr. (\$72,490), William L. Bridgford (\$43,452), John V. Simmons (\$39,477), and Raymond F. Lancy (\$27,447). - (6) Consists of matching contributions to the Bridgford Foods Retirement Savings 401(k) plan made by the Company on behalf of each of the NEOs, except Allan L. Bridgford, Sr., and an \$8,000 payment to offset the negative impacts arising from the cancellation of supplemental executive health benefits.
+In addition, the amount for Mr. Simmons includes premiums in the amount of \$24,376 for life and disability insurance policies issued for the benefit of Mr. Simmons and his designees.